Dark Phoenix (film): Post-production

 At the end of April, a Fox panel at the 2018 CinemaCon revealed the first logo for the film.
 It did not include "X-Men" in the title, but included a circle around the 'X' in Dark Phoenix which was compared to the logo of The X-Files; the film was later confirmed to be simply titled Dark Phoenix in the United States, and X-Men: Dark Phoenix for release internationally.
-By that August, the reshoots were expected to take place in Montreal over two and a half weeks, though the Quebec Film and Television Bureau believed that these reshoots would take up to three months to complete, due to scheduling conflicts among the cast members.
+By that August, reshoots were expected to take place in Montreal over two and a half weeks, though the Quebec Film and Television Bureau believed that these would take up to three months to complete, due to scheduling conflicts among the cast.
 The reshoots were set to take place at MTL Grandé studios, since MELS Studios was reserved for another production during the reshoot period, and had begun by August 31.
 At the end of September, after the release of the film's first trailer, Fox again delayed the film's release, setting it for June 7, 2019.
-This date was seen as a better time to release the film in China, where the trailer received more attention than it did in the United States, while also allowing it to take advantage of premium screens that had previously been reserved for Fox's newly delayed (and later canceled) Gambit film.
+This date was seen as a better time to release the film in China, where the trailer received more attention than it did in the United States, while also allowing it to take advantage of premium screens that had previously been reserved for Fox's delayed (and later canceled) Gambit film.
 The move was also reportedly to appease James Cameron, who had Alita: Battle Angel (2019) moved from December to February due to concerns Cameron had about releasing Alita during a crowded holiday season and did not want competition from another Fox would-be blockbuster; Kinberg and Dark Phoenix producers opposed the change, as the film was not made for a summer release and was facing heavy competition.

 In January 2019, Lana Condor revealed that she was unable to return as Jubilee due to her commitment to the film To All the Boys I've Loved Before (2018).
 Lee Smith served as editor for the film.
 Visual effects were provided by MPC, MELS, Rising Sun Pictures, Rodeo FX, Scanline VFX and Soho VFX, with Phil Brennan serving as the main visual effects supervisor.